 Specialize in Sonography

-Sanford Medical Center Fargo and North Dakota State University provide the only sonography training option in North Dakota.
+Sanford Medical Center Fargo provides the only sonography training option in North Dakota.

 Sanford Medical Center Fargo offers certification in either echocardiography or general/vascular sonography through extensive didactic and clinical instruction developing the knowledge and skills necessary to become a successful registered sonographer.
 It is a full-time program with a schedule of 40 hours per week.